 Building partnerships with our community is an important part of community policing.
 It is a successful way to establish clearer communication and trust between the police and Ottawa's increasingly diverse community.
 By mobilizing community resources and working together, community-police partnerships can play an active role in problem-solving and crime prevention.

-The first annual Ottawa Police Service Human Rights Learning Forum was held on December 3, 2015 in recognition of Human Rights Day.
-The Ottawa Police Service, in partnership with COMPAC and the GLBT Liaison Committee held an interactive learning opportunity with guest speakers from the Ontario Human Rights Commission and the Office of the Independent Police Review Director.
-The Human Rights Learning Forum also provided the opportunity for several guest speakers to share their experiences regarding the intersectionality associated with Human Rights.
+The 2nd annual Ottawa Police Service Human Rights Learning Forum was held on December 8, 2016 in recognition of Human Rights Day.
+The Ottawa Police Service, in partnership with COMPAC and the GLBT Liaison Committee held an interactive learning opportunity with keynote speaker Paul Dubé, Ontario's Ombudsman.

 According to the Ontario Human Rights Commissioner: